ahayes9247/portuguese-app/README.md

 people interested in European Portuguese (not Brazilian Portuguese) face: not knowing where to find resources that teach European Portuguese.

+While many books, apps, and other materials exist for learning Brazilian Portuguese, materials focused on European Portuguese are relatively scarce outside of Portugal.
+This contrast is mainly due to Brazil's significantly larger population and global influence, and is thus understandable.
+However, it is still a pain point for non-native Portuguese speakers who would like to visit, live, or work in Portugal.

-While this project cannot make up for the overall lack of resources outside of Portugal, it can tell people where to find what is available.
+Although this project cannot make up for the overall lack of resources outside of Portugal, it can tell people where to find what is available.
 I learned to read, write, and speak the European variant of Portuguese very well while living outside of Portugal, and often receive praise for my accent and grammar within Portugal.
 I now want to pass on the resources that helped me